MarySeph/MarySeph.github.io/+ archives/2024 Site Updates.md

 > [[UpdateArchive| Go back]]

+## December 27th, 2024
+Last update of the year!
+Hopefully.
+I have been working on this site almost non-stop.
+The biggest changes can be easily found in the nav and footer.
+For starters, I made about pages of the webmaster and the site!
+The latter leads to the [[UpdateArchive]] and a [[Layouts]] page.
+Because of those changes, [[SitePlans|Dev Log: Neocities Site]] only has site plans.
+Kalechips and seafare's sites were a great reference for these changes.
+Many thanks.
+Last but not least, the [[2024XmasPresents]] crochet projects are complete.

 ## December 16th, 2024
 MASSIVE update! [[Crafts]] and [Guestbook](https://maryseph.atabook.org/) in the nav bar are now available.
 With this, all items in the nav now lead to somewhere!
 In the crafts page, I added some WIPs.
 The guestbook is made with atabook.org.
 I also added a visitor counter, a clap button, and two stickers to the main page.
 Last but not least, I resized the iframe this page shows in the main page and styled the scrollbar.

 ## December 5th, 2024
 [[WebDev]] page has been cleaned up!
 A small change that makes the page tidier.
-I moved Site Plans and Stuff to Fix sections from the [[WebDevCommonplace|web dev commonplace]] to [[SiteUpdates|this site's dev log]]. and added some new stuff like a link to the source code, a template, and the CSS variables for my color scheme!
+I moved Site Plans and Stuff to Fix sections from the [[WebDevCommonplace|web dev commonplace]] to [[Changelog|this site's dev log]]. and added some new stuff like a link to the source code, a template, and the CSS variables for my color scheme!

 In the commonplace notebook you can still find web dev resources, links to site I like, and web rings/cliques.